pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/organizing-stacks-projects.md

 The `StackReference` constructor takes as input a string of the form `<organization>/<project>/<stack>`, and lets you access the outputs of that stack.

-In this above example, we construct a stack reference to a specific stack in this project which has the same name as our current stack (i.e. when deploying the "staging" stack of the above program, we reference the "staging" stack) from the infra project.
+In the above example, we construct a stack reference to a specific stack in this project which has the same name as our current stack (i.e. when deploying the "staging" stack of the above program, we reference the "staging" stack) from the infra project.
 Once we have that resource, we can fetch the `kubeConfig` output variable with the `getOutput` function.
 From that point onwards, Pulumi understands the inter-stack dependency for scenarios like cascading updates.